Classical Greece: Theban reconstruction

-Confrontation between Athens and Thebes
+Theban hegemony and confrontation between Sparta, Athens and Thebes

 The strength of the Boeotian League explains Athens' problems with her allies in the second Athenian League.
 Epaminondas succeeded in convincing his countrymen to build a fleet of 100 triremes to pressure cities into leaving the Athenian league and joining a Boeotian maritime league.
 Epaminondas and Pelopidas also reformed the army of Thebes to introduce new and more effective means of fighting.
 Thus, the Theban army was able to carry the day against the coalition of other Greek states at the battle of Leuctra in 371 BC and the battle of Mantinea in 362 BC.

 Sparta also remained an important power in the face of Theban strength.
 However, some of the cities allied with Sparta turned against her, because of Thebes.
 In 367 BC, both Sparta and Athens sent delegates to Artaxerxes II, the Great King of Persia.
 These delegates sought to have the Artaxerxes, once again, declare Greek independence and a unilateral common peace, just as he had done in twenty years earlier in 387 BC.
 As noted above, this had meant the destruction of the Boeotian League in 387 BC.
 Sparta and Athens now hoped the same thing would happen with a new declaration of a similar "Kings Peace".
 Thebes sent Pelopidas to argue against them.
-The Great King was convinced by Pelopidas and the Theban diplomats that Thebes and the Boeotian League would be the best agents of Persian interests in Greece, and, accordingly, did not issue a new "King's Peace."
+The Great King was convinced by Pelopidas and the Theban diplomats that Thebes and the Boeotian League would be the best agents of Persian interests in Greece, and, accordingly, did not issue a new "King's Peace".
 Thus, to deal with Thebes, Athens and Sparta were thrown back on their own resources.
 Thebes, meanwhile, expanded its influence beyond the bounds of Boeotia.
 In 364 BC, Pelopidas defeated the Alexander of Pherae in the Battle of Cynoscephalae, located in south-eastern Thessaly in northern Greece.
 However, during the battle, Pelopides was killed.